 What this means is that your smartphone will notify you when you have used a specified amount of data, so you’ll know when you should stop watching all those YouTube videos and using other data-hungry apps.
 What’s more, as soon as you use all the data you have in a given billing cycle, the smartphone can automatically disconnect you from the network.
 That way, the chance of going over the limit is eliminated.

 Setting up a data usage warning is a simple task to do that won’t take more than a minute or two of your time.
-Open up the settings on your device, select “Data usage”, and tap on “Billing cycle”.
+Open up the settings on your device, select “Data usage”, and tap on “Billing cycle” (the path may differ from device to device).
 Then just add in the amount of data you have included in your plan, your billing cycle, and specify a warning limit (example: notify me when I use 5 GB of data).

 5. Unlock smartphone when you’re home